keinaju/MultiUserSpaceServer/README.md

 ### Items

-Items are generated with item generators.
+Items are generated with item hatchers.
 Command to create a new item:

 ```
 new item
 ```

-Command to create a new item generator:
+Command to create a new item hatcher:

 ```
-new <itemname> item generator
+new <itemname> item hatcher
 ```

 ### Room pools and curiosities